jsb58p/CS-303-Assignment-2/Assignment 2 - Vector Based Stack/README.md

 ---
 **Function Descriptions**

 **int average()** : Finds the average value of a stack of integer elements.
 Returns the integer value of the calculated average.
+Removes the stack elements during calculation.

 -All other functions use the C++ standard library vector class member functions.